 Creator and Founder, “Be the Difference – Never Again”

-Ms. Bettina Nicolosi is the creator and founder of “Be the Difference – Never Again” an international program focusing on learning about individuals who helped others, inspiring people to take action in their lives to make a difference.
+Ms. Bettina Nicolosi is the creator and founder of Be the Difference – Never Again, an international program focusing on learning about individuals who helped others, inspiring people to take action in their lives to make a difference.

-It Happened in Italy: Untold Stories of How the People of Italy Defied the Horrors of the Holocaust, a work that brings to light the little known history of how Jews were saved in Italy during the Holocaust.
-The book inspired the making of a documentary, My Italian Secret: The Forgotten Heroes.
-She was instrumental in raising over $1.5 million for producing the documentary.
+She developed marketing and public relation opportunities for her impactful book, It Happened in Italy: Untold Stories of How the People of Italy Defied the Horrors of the Holocaust, bringing to light the little-known history of how approximately 80% of the Jews were saved in Italy during the Holocaust.
+She co-produced the documentary, My Italian Secret: The Forgotten Heroes of the Holocaust which was inspired by her book and work.
+Isabella Rossellini is the narrator.
+Elizabeth was instrumental in raising over $1.5 million to fund the documentary.

-As a public speaker, Ms. Bettina Nicolosi has been invited to lecture around the world at various colleges, universities, and organizations, including the Robert F. Kennedy Center for Human Rights and the American Consulate in Florence on her book, documentary, and the “Be the Difference – Never Again” program.
+She has delivered 100+ invited lectures and presentations in the U.S. Canada, Mexico, France and Italy at various universities, colleges, schools and organizations, including the United States Holocaust Memorial Museum, the Robert F. Kennedy Center for Justice and Human Rights and the American Consulate in Florence on her book, documentary and the Be the Difference – Never Again program.

-Ms. Bettina Nicolosi studied and worked in Florence, Italy and Paris, France, speaks Italian and French, and is proud of her Italian Heritage.
+Ms. Bettina Nicolosi studied and worked in Florence, Italy and Paris, France, speaks Italian fluently and has a working proficiency in French.
 She is a graduate of Smith College with a dual degree in Economics and Italian Language and Literature.